 Lunchtime webinar series

 We will be running a series of lunchtime webinars throughout the academic year, using Blackboard Collaborate.
-The sessions will take the format of a 20 minute presentation followed by the opportunity for questions and discussion.
-Times and dates for upcoming webinars are listed below.
+The sessions will take the format of a 20-30 minute presentation followed by the opportunity for questions and discussion.
+Times and dates for upcoming webinars are listed in the table below.

 The Development Themes listed below are indicative of the type of training and consultation we can provide to individuals and departments.